-The Minister for Environment Protection, Heritage and the Arts (the Arts Minister) has issued to the company a final certificate for the film in relation to the PDV tax offset.

-- The company claims the PDV tax offset in its income tax return for the income year in which the company ceased incurring QAPE related to PDV production for the film. - The company is either an Australian resident or a foreign resident with a permanent establishment in Australia and an ABN.
+- The Minister for the Arts has issued to the company a final certificate for the film in relation to the PDV tax offset. - The company claims the PDV tax offset in its income tax return for the income year in which the company ceased incurring QAPE related to PDV production for the film. - The company is either an Australian resident or a foreign resident with a permanent establishment in Australia and an ABN.